plengchanok/athleisure_scraper/README.md

 - Integrate with databases for automated storage.

 ## Notes
-- Ensure compliance with ALO's terms of service before scraping.
+- Ensure compliance with alo's terms of service before scraping.
 - Consider adding rate limiting or delay mechanisms to prevent being blocked.

 ## Author